kvkadakia/UrlShortener/README.md

 #### Shorten a Long URL
 - This endpoint needs long url and user id in the request body, user id is taken as input to generate a unique short url for each user
-- This implementation generates the same short url for a given combination of short url and userId
+- This implementation generates the same short url for a given combination of long url and userId

 ```bash
 POST /shorten